MezzyMez/stats_modelling_project/README.md

 ### Connect to Yelp API
 For each station retrieved from City Bikes, we look up related restaurants & grocery stores within a 1000m radius.
 The API Call for each category resulted in a 3min call.
 Categories were harder to defined using the Yelp API thus making the number of businesses returned less usable for our purposes.

+### Joining & Cleaning data
+Once the data from FourSquare was chosen to be used with City Bikes station data, the dataframes had to be merged.
+Dataframes were combined and basic exploratory data analysis was done through various functions, basic pairplots and correlation histograms.

+### Storing data in SQL Database
+A database called `bike_foursquare` was created to permanently store the resulting data frame in a table called `places` in the data directory.

+To address outliers, we removed any bike station slots that had a z-score of greater than 3.
+In addition, any result for places of interest that were exactly 50 were removed because this represented the maximum result possible rather than an actual number of places.

+### Building a Regression model
+A linear regresssion model was proposed to estimate the number of bike slots in a station based on the number of surrounding businesses or attractions within a 500m radius.
+Using exploratory data analysis and viewing various scatter plots comparing bike slots to results were not suggestive of an obvious correlation.
+No predictive model was built.

+Exploratory Data Analysis was suggestive of a correlation between fast food restaurants and other places of interest (POI).
+A model was created using all other categories of places (public art, night clubs, bicycle stores, coffee shops, museums & grocery stores) to predict the number of fast food restaurants within 500m of a bike station.

 ## Results
 There are no significant correlations between bike slots in City Bike stations and the number of surround points of interest within a 500m radius.
 Linear regression models incompatible with data for these variables.

+However, there were correlations to be found between different categories of places.
+When using fast food restaurants as the dependant variable it was concluded that the best fit scenario had independant variables of night clubs and coffee shops.

+`fast_food_restaurants = 0.51 + (0.75 * night_club) + (0.31 * coffee_shop)`